Initiatives and Publications which are non-country specific.

 L'IDLO – International Development Law Organization – est la seule organisation intergouvernementale mondiale consacrée exclusivement à la promotion de l'Etat de droit pour faire progresser la paix et le développement durable.
 L'IDLO cherche à habiliter les gouvernements et responsabiliser les populations à réformer les lois et renforcer les institutions afin de promouvoir la paix, la justice, le développement durable et les opportunités économiques.

-This sub-project aimed to contribute to an enabling legal and policy environment promoting healthy diets and physical activity to minimize the occurrence of non-communicable diseases (NCDs) through advocacy, sensitization and awareness-raising activities.
+This sub-project aimed to contribute to an enabling legal and policy environment promoting healthy diets and physical activity through social mobilization and awareness-raising.

 Statement by the Director-General, Jan Beagle, at the Tashkent Law Spring